Get prescription-strength eczema treatment to help manage your symptoms

 Avoiding environmental irritation

-This means avoiding triggers which may make eczema worse, such as certain detergents, some fabrics, or dietary triggers.
-Each person with eczema has different triggers, so it can be tricky to find out exactly which things are making the condition worse.
+This means avoiding triggers which may make eczema worse, such as certain detergents, some fabrics or dietary triggers.
+Each person with eczema has different triggers, so it can be tricky to know what to stay away from.
 Your GP may be able to advise a strategy to help find out what triggers your child has.

 For young children who scratch, particularly in their sleep, you can get mittens to cover their hands overnight.
-Keeping your child's nails short can also help them avoid scratching.
+Keeping your child's nails short can also prevent them from scratching.

 Moisturising with emollients regularly

-For flare-ups and particularly sore areas, your GP may prescribe topical steroids, which can be applied to the skin.
-These can help reduce the inflammation within a few days.
+For flare-ups and particularly sore areas, your GP may prescribe topical steroids which can help reduce the inflammation within a few days of being applied to the skin.
 Make sure you follow your doctor’s instructions and read the patient information leaflet which comes with the medicine.

 Complications of eczema